Hildur Sommerfeldt: Family

 Sommerfeldt was married to the German engineer and accountant August Koch.
 They were the parents of singer, singing teacher and women's rights activist Hildur Schirmer, who married the architect Adolf Schirmer.
 Their son Oscar Koch, concertmaster in Bremen, married Betsy Gude, a daughter of the painter Hans Gude.
 Her last name is also spelled Sommerfelt.

 Life and work

-Sommerfeldt came to Leipzig in the late 1840s, where she studied for two years at the music conservatory which in 1843 had been established by Felix Mendelsohn, with Mendelsohn and Mocheles as teachers.
+Sommerfeldt came to Leipzig in the late 1840s, where she studied for two years at the music conservatory which in 1843 had been established by Felix Mendelssohn, with Mendelssohn and Mocheles as teachers.
 On 26 June 26, 1848, she assisted at a concert by cellist Cipriano Romberg.
 On November 17 of the same year, she gave her own concert about pianist.
-This is probably her performance of Mendelsohn's G minor concerto in Bergen.
+This is probably her performance of Mendelssohn's G minor concerto in Bergen.
 In Bergen, she also taught piano playing and singing.
 The former for 60 skillings per hour, the latter for 48.